Boeing 787-9 Dreamliner, United States of America

 The 787's cabin features wider aisles and seats, large dimmable windows, spacious stowage and dynamic LED lighting.
-The typical seating arrangement includes Economy (214), Business (50) and First Class (16) seats.
-The aircraft will offer a total cargo volume of 153 cubic metres.
+The typical seating arrangement includes economy (214), business (50) and first class (16) seats.
+The aircraft offers a total cargo volume of 153m³.
 Each passenger is provided with enough space for their baggage.

 The overhead compartment can store one large roll-aboard bag.
 The new stowage bin design integrates touch points which allow passengers to easily open, load and close the bins.

 The large dimmable windows of 787-9 are 30% bigger than a similarly sized aircraft on the market.
 The tint of the window can be changed by actuating an electro-chromic window system with the touch of a button.
 The system also regulates the cabin temperature when the aircraft is on the ground in hot weather.

 The 787-9 Dreamliner is powered by General Electric GEnx or Rolls-Royce Trent 1000 engines.

 Each engine type is capable of developing between 55,000lb and 74,000lb of thrust.
 GEnx, which is a low-risk, high-value, high-bypass turbofan jet engine developed from the GE90 engine, delivers 15% better fuel consumption.

 The Trent 1000 is the cleanest and lightest engine developed from the earlier Trent series engines.
 It is the launch engine for all models in the Boeing 787 family.

 The main and nose landing gear are supplied by Messier-Dowty, while landing gear actuation systems are provided by Smiths Aerospace.
 The electric braking system from Goodrich and Messier-Bugatti deliver advantages over hydraulic brakes.